The Best Shrimps for Freshwater Aquarium (Review)

 5. Blue Bolt Shrimp

-It is a blue and white variant of the bee shrimp.
-They can survive their environment so long as there are no bigger fishes to eat them up.
-If the aquarium is conducive for them, they will experience no problem or issue breeding.
-But to do this, they require the right water temperature.
+It is a blue-and-white variant of the bee shrimp.
+They can survive in their environment so long as no bigger fishes can eat them up.
+They will experience no problems or issue breeding if the aquarium is conducive.
+But to do this, they require the proper water temperature.

 Key Features: